regisd/regisd.github.io/_posts/2009-01-09-how-to-count-days-of-events-in-a-calendar-in-sharepoint.md

 ---
 In sharepoint, I have a calendar in which I have created events.

-I&rsquo;d like to be able to display the duration of the events in days, and to sum them up.
+I’d like to be able to display the duration of the events in days, and to sum them up.

 Use case: add vacations in your calendar and count how many days have added.